 Işık stressed that different works including excavation, conservation and restoration, repair, experimental archeology, archeological park studies and arrangements would be carried out in the ancient city within a fixed schedule this year.

-Archmdmag will be on site at this location in July and August 2019.
-We will add images of the site via this site and our social media accounts.
+Archmdmag were on site at this location in July and August 2019.